Trouble with the Curve: Plot

-Other scouts find Gentry's hitting impressive, but Gus and Mickey spot that he is unable to hit a curveball and before they return to Atlanta they advise both Johnny and the Braves management to pass on him in the draft.
-Johnny accepts their advice, but Phillip disagrees, showing his statistical analysis as proof they should draft Gentry.
-He doubles down by staking his career on the decision, leading Braves general manager Vince to draft Gentry as the club's first pick.
+Other scouts find Gentry's hitting impressive, but Gus and Mickey spot that he is unable to hit a curveball - with Gus attributing his ability to high school pitching and using an aluminum bat - and they advise both Johnny and the Braves management to pass on him in the draft.
+Johnny accepts their advice, but Phillip shows his statistical analysis as proof they should draft Gentry.
+Phillip doubles down by staking his career on his decision, leading Braves general manager Vince to draft Gentry as the club's first pick.
 The next day Johnny angrily confronts Gus and Mickey, believing they only told him not to recommend Gentry in order to allow the Braves to draft him instead.
 Gus and Mickey argue at their motel and Gus leaves, taking a bus back to Atlanta.

-Preparing to leave, Mickey observes a young man, Rigoberto Sanchez, throwing pitches with his younger brother and realizes his talent from the sound of the ball hitting the glove.
+Preparing to leave, Mickey observes a young man, Rigoberto Sanchez, pitching with his younger brother and realizes his talent from the sound of the ball hitting the glove.
 After seeing his curveball, she calls Pete and asks that Rigoberto be allowed to attend a tryout in Atlanta.
 Gus has returned to Turner Field, where media are attending Gentry's first batting practice with the organization.
 As Vince and Phillip criticize Gus for his evaluation of Gentry, Mickey brings Rigoberto to the field, where he is mocked by Phillip and Gentry.
 Mickey insists they allow him to pitch, and after Gentry fails to hit any of his fastballs, Mickey has Rigoberto throw his curveball.
-Gentry, even though he knows what pitch is coming, cannot connect with the ball.
+Gentry, even though he knows what pitch is coming, can not connect with the ball.
 Gus explains why he was against signing him: "It's called 'trouble with the curve'".

 The executives realize they were wrong about both Gentry and Gus and are now intent on signing Rigoberto, with Gus suggesting that Mickey represent him.
 When Phillip continues to make snide remarks about the situation, Vince fires him, and also offers Gus a contract extension.
-Mickey receives an offer of a partnership in her firm, which she declines, and, when she and Gus leave the building, finds Johnny outside waiting for her.
+Mickey receives an offer of a partnership in her firm, which she declines in favour of representing Rigoberto, and, when she and Gus leave the stadium, finds Johnny outside waiting for her.
 As the two share a kiss, Gus lights a cigar and walks away, muttering, "Looks like I'll be taking the bus."